nice-digital/engineering/skill-framework/skills/programming.md

 # Programming and build (software engineering)

-## DDaT skill definition

 You can use agreed security standards and specifications to design, create, test and document new or amended software.

 # Level 1 - Awareness

-## DDaT level definition
 No description available from DDaT

 ## What this level means at NICE
-You are aware of the concept of programming code complexity and the need to minimise it
+- You are aware of the concept of programming code complexity and the need to minimise it

 # Level 2 - Working